On a scale of 1 to 10, how confident are you that your own website experience is meeting customer expectations? đ¤

 In addition to gathering great insights, website surveys are affordable and quick, making them an attractive option for most teams.Â

-To design a strong website feedback survey, you first need to decide why youâre conducting a survey with what you hope to learn and then select the right questions to achieve those learnings.Â
+To design a strong website feedback survey with a website feedback widget, you first need to decide why youâre conducting a survey with what you hope to learn and then select the right questions to achieve those learnings.Â

 Never issue a survey just to say you did.
 Surveys are a great tool, but they must have a purpose.Â